Canon 6D Mark II vs Fujifilm X-E3

 |Nikon D610« »||Y||mono||mono||Y||Y||mini||2.0||-||-||-||Nikon D610|

 |Nikon D600« »||Y||mono||mono||Y||Y||mini||2.0||-||-||-||Nikon D600|

 Both the 6D Mark II and the X-E3 are recent models that are part of the current product line-up.
 The 6D Mark II replaced the earlier Canon 6D, while the X-E3 followed on from the Fujifilm X-E2S.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 Review summary: Canon 6D Mark II vs Fujifilm X-E3

-So what conclusions can be drawn?
-Is the Canon 6D Mark II better than the Fujifilm X-E3 or vice versa?
+So what is the bottom line?
+Is there a clear favorite between the Canon 6D Mark II and the Fujifilm X-E3?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.